 Types of Bikes

 Another interesting thing about cycling is that there are different types of cycles even today.
-Depending on their needs, cyclists are offered choices ranging from average road bikes which are perfect for use on smooth surfaces, to touring bikes which are better suited for long distances.
+Depending on their needs, cyclists are offered choices ranging from average road bikes which are perfect for use on smooth surfaces, to touring bikes that are better suited for long distances.

 In between, we have mountain bikes that have shock absorbers that make them perfect for rough outdoor biking, and cyclocross bikes which (like the name suggests) are a mix of the previously mentioned types.